Craigavon Area hospital emergency department 'under extreme pressure'

 At 15:00 GMT on Tuesday there were six emergency ambulances queued at the hospital.

-Meanwhile, Sean McGovern, an emergency department consultant at the Ulster Hospital said Monday night "was obviously a very challenging situation for staff and patients with patients waiting for a prolonged period of time".
+Meanwhile, Sean McGovern, an emergency department consultant at the Ulster Hospital, said Monday night "was obviously a very challenging situation for staff and patients, with patients waiting for a prolonged period of time".

 He said the system has been "signalling for some time that this is going to be a troublesome winter".